Luigian/Get_Next_Line/README.md

 # Get_Next_Line

-To compile : "make all"
+To compile : "make all".
-To run : ./testgnl "text_file_path"
+To run : ./testgnl "text_file_path".